ccnmtl/mediathread/README.markdown

     echo "CREATE DATABASE mediathread" | mysql -uroot -p mysql

 3. Customize settings
     Create a local_settings.py file in the mediathread subdirectory.
-Override the variables from `settings_shared.py` that you need to customize for your local installation At a minimum, you will need to customize your `DATABASES` dictionary.
+Override the variables from `settings_shared.py` that you need to customize for your local installation.
+At a minimum, you will need to customize your `DATABASES` dictionary.

      For more extensive customization and template overrides, you can create a deploy_specific directory to house a site-specific settings.py file: